karkman/MMB-901_Metagenomics/Practicals/README.md

 Find all accession numbers for these subjects from SRA and write them down.
 You should have 12 read accessions to download.

 Put the recipient data inside a `Data` folder in the `07_RECIPINTS` folder.
-Make sure you download them as compressed files (`.gz`).
+Make sure you store them as compressed files (`.gz`).
 And it might be a good idea to make an array batch job for this task.

 ```bash
 mkdir Data